Elon Musk secretly fathered twins with Neuralink executive Shivon Zilis: report

 In April, Mr Musk, 51, and Ms Zilis, 36, filed a petition to change the twins’ name to “have their father’s last name” and contain part of their mother’s last name as part of their middle name, according to the documents.
 A Texas court approved the request in May.

-The Independent has contacted Neuralink and Ms Zilis for comment.
+The Independent has contacted Neuralink, Mr Musk, and Ms Zilis for comment.

 Mr Musk has nine total children.